ronjj/PoliticsApp/backend/README.md

-The first three endpoints inside the lines are for testing and help with implementation into the application (They will be removed from the final version - submission)
+The first three endpoints inside the first line segment are for testing and help with implementation into the application (They will be removed from the final version - submission)
 ***

 GET - All users:[